Precorrin-2 dehydrogenase

-The two substrates of this enzyme are precorrin-2 and NAD^{+}; its three products are sirohydrochlorin, NADH, and H^{+}.
+The two substrates of this enzyme are precorrin-2 and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are sirohydrochlorin, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is precorrin-2:NAD+ oxidoreductase.
 Other names in common use include Met8p, SirC, and CysG.
 This enzyme is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in anaerobic bacteria and to Cofactor F430.